Malcolm Jenkins: 2009

 The New Orleans Saints finished first in the NFC South with a 13–3 record, clinching a first round bye and home-field advantage throughout the playoffs.
 On January 16, 2010, Jenkins appeared in his first career playoff game as the Saints' defeated the Arizona Cardinals 45–14 in the NFC Divisional Round.
-The Saints reached the Super Bowl after winning the NFC Championship Game in a 31–28 win (Bountygate) against the Minnesota Vikings.
-On February 7, 2010, Jenkins appeared in Super Bowl XLIV and recorded five solo tackles and a pass deflection in the Saints' 31–17 victory against the Indianapolis Colts.
+The Saints reached the Super Bowl after winning the NFC Championship Game in a 31–28 win against the Minnesota Vikings.
+On February 7, 2010, Jenkins appeared in Super Bowl XLIV and recorded four solo tackles and a pass deflection in the Saints' 31–17 victory against the Indianapolis Colts.

 2010

-On May 8, 2010, head coach Sean Payton stated his intentions to move Jenkins to safety while addressing the media at the Saints' rookie minicamp press conference.
-He was moved after the Saints' drafted Patrick Robinson in the first round of the 2010 NFL Draft.
-With the addition of Robinson, Jenkins would've entered camp as the fifth cornerback on the roster behind Jabari Greer, Tracy Porter, Randall Gay, and Patrick Robinson.
-During training camp, he competed to be a backup safety against Usama Young.
-Head coach Sean Payton named Jenkins the starting free safety to start the season after Darren Sharper underwent microfracture surgery and was placed on the physically unable to perform list.
+During the 2010 NFL draft, the Saints selected Patrick Robinson in the first round (32nd overall).
+His addition to a group including Jabari Greer, Tracy Porter, and Randall Gay, became the catalyst for Jenkins transition to safety.
+On May 8, 2010, head coach Sean Payton addressed media during a press conference at rookie mini-camp, officially stating he intended to move Jenkins to safety during training camp.
+During training camp, Jenkins started his transition to the safety position and also competed to be a backup safety against Usama Young under defensive coordinator Gregg Williams.
+He performed well enough to earn the starting role at free safety after starter Darren Sharper was added to the PUP list as he recovered from undergoing microfracture surgery.
+He was paired with starting strong safety Roman Harper to begin the regular season.